Canon 400D vs Panasonic G9

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 400D and Panasonic Lumix DC-G9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the G9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 400D does not offer wifi capability.
+In contrast, the 400D does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic G9 (unlike the 400D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.